Russia security chief says foreign sites foment protests

 Patrushev’s comments were mainly posturing, said Andrei Soldatov, an author and expert on Russia’s security forces.

-“He wants a strategy on how to prevent the use of social networks as a mobilizing tool, but in fact (the security services) have failed to do this,” Soldatov said.
+“He wants a strategy on how to prevent the use of social networks as a mobilising tool, but in fact (the security services) have failed to do this,” Soldatov said.

-“Technically it seems that they don’t know how to counter social networks, and what to do about these mobilization campaigns, especially on Facebook.”
+“Technically it seems that they don’t know how to counter social networks, and what to do about these mobilisation campaigns, especially on Facebook.”

 Under Russian regulations, the intelligence services have access to all data transmitted by domestic internet providers via mandatory interception equipment on their premises, he said, but virtually no control over sites based abroad.